NahimMK/435-f23-nahimk-Computer-Graphics/proj3/README.txt

 to generate the output.ppm file.
 You can use a ppmviewer to view what the output.ppm looks like.

+Please look at my functions as I think most make sense but I just couldn't get it to change the pixels.
+Parial credit?

 THIS PROJECT WAS SUBMITTED AT 12:46 AM 10-22-2023